-I started my career in television in my native Hungary, working in various production capacities in wide range of programs both for public and commercial television channels.
+I started my career working in various production capacities for public and commercial television channels in my native Budapest.

 I produced slow-motion video installations like Portraits in Dramatic Time featuring Alan Rickman, Liev Schreiber, Holly Hunter etc., commissioned by the Lincoln Center Festival, Figure Studies, which premiered at the Edinburgh Fringe Festival, and Dries Von Noten Retrospective that was exhibited in Paris' Musée des Arts Décoratifs.

-I was trilled to be part of the production team of a remarkable international ensemble Nikolett Pankovits Sextet & The River Voices which had its debut at Carnegie Hall on May 20, 2019.
+I was trilled to be part of the production team of a remarkable international ensemble Nikolett Pankovits Sextet & The River Voices which had its debut at Carnegie Hall in 2019.

 My documentary endeavors include Pardon us for Living but the Graveyard is Full, a music documentary on the garage-rock band the Fleshtones; Sing for Hope: Pop-Up Pianos, a documentary about New York City‘s largest public art project; Keeping Olivia, a biographical documentary about a mother’s courageous journey through untangling the trauma of losing her daughter to cancer and A Cops and Robbers Story, a biographical documentary of Corey Pegues for which I Line Produced the recreational segment.

 My recent non-fiction collaboration was with British director Maxine Trump on Should We Kid Or Not? - an interview-based documentary web series, that places two participants in a debate style discussion to explore the pros and cons of whether or not to have kids.
 It has been released on Independent Lens | PBS YouTube channel.